 This article explains the BCG matrix in a practical way.
-After reading you will understand the basics of this powerful marketing tool.
+After reading you will understand the basics of this powerful marketing and portfolio analysis tool.

 What is the BCG matrix?